jasonrudolph/one-rep-max/README.md

    offers several options when creating a database.
 The free "Sandbox Database" will likely meet your needs for this app.)
 3. Find your API key in the "My Account" section of mongohq.com.
+4. Until the UI supports the ability to create exercises, you can use the `seed` script to create a few exercises for testing purposes:

+       ./script/seed <your-api-key>

 # Back up your data